 A week is quite enough, I decide.
 I clear my throat and toss my overcoat across one arm—the perfect look of a nineteenth century English gentleman—as once I was—if I do say so myself.
 Though today, in the twenty-first century, I may appear more or less like the charming spokesmodel of an Armani campaign.
 And charming is exactly what I go for in this day and age.

 “You are ever the charmer, November.”
 An unfortunate memory bursts into my thoughts as I cut down the limestone steps of my carriage house.
 They were the last words my sister ever spoke, just a breath before the life was crushed out of her lungs.
-Nobody really calls me November anymore, though.
-It’s just Claret now.
+Nobody really calls me November these days, though.
+It’s just Claret in Old Québec.
 November Claret is dead, as far as I’m concerned.
-Buried beside her in a pauper’s grave.
+Now buried beside her in a pauper’s grave.